Ester R.A. Leutenberg and Dr. John J. Liptak

 Section 5 – Media

-This section will help participants explore how they experience virtual (online, telephone) relationships and in-person relationships.
+This section will help participants explore how they experience virtual (online, telephone) and in-person relationships.
 Thought-provoking, user-friendly activity handouts will promote a healthy balance to meet all relationship needs.

 Section 6 – Caring